Pink Himalayan salt is a pretty popular trend these days with the health crowd, but from my personal experience, there are good reasons not to use it.

 Ready to find out your where your body stands when it comes to minerals and toxic heavy metals?

-Get started with hair analysis today or learn more here.
+Get started with hair analysis today or learn more here about why you'd want to test your hair for 35 different mineral levels!

 Do you think fancy Himalayan salt is worth the hype?
 Please share in the comments!